You’re carelessly petting your dog and suddenly you notice a lump on their back.

 The treatment may greatly vary depending on the cause so it is very important to include all the factors.

-Here are some possible causes for bumps on dog's back and what to do.
+Here are some possible causes for bumps on a dog's back and what to do.

-One of the most common causes of tiny bumps on a dog’s back are these little parasites.
+One of the most common causes of tiny bumps on a dog’s back is these little parasites.
 You will probably miss the insects themselves but their droppings of eggs should be visible.

 The first sign of these pests is your pet's non-stop scratching.
-They can be very dangerous if left untreated because they can cause infections which leave your dog vulnerable to other intruders.
+They can be very dangerous if left untreated because they can cause infections that leave your dog vulnerable to other intruders.

-To prevent them from attacking your dog, there's a number of tools and methods you can use.
-Try either a flea collar, or flea drops, or any of other flea treatments; keep your pooch's surrounding as clean as possible.
+To prevent them from attacking your dog, there are a number of tools and methods you can use.
+Try either a flea collar, flea drops, or any other flea treatments; keep your pooch's surrounding as clean as possible.
 If your dog is already affected, the vet will likely prescribe topical and/or oral flea killers.